fqiang/Route_Manager/README.md

 ```zsh
 sudo route -n add/delete <target IP> <Gateway>
 ```
-Then, the route added by the tool must has the Gateway which is the non-VPN default gateway.
+Then, the route added by the tool must have the Gateway which is the non-VPN default gateway.

 To check the default gate way and which Network Port is the default wireless Gateway on.
 Can use this on zsh